 Significant uncertainty exists as to the coverage and reimbursement status of any product candidates for which we obtain regulatory approval.
-Aequus' ability to successfully market AQS1301, if approved, will depend in part on the level of coverage and reimbursement that government authorities, private health insurers and other organizations provide for AQS1301 and antipsychotics in general.
-Countries in which AQS1301 is sold through reimbursement schemes under national or provincial health insurance programs frequently require that manufacturers and sellers of pharmaceutical products obtain governmental approval of initial prices and any subsequent price increases.
+Aequus' ability to successfully market any of our product candidates, if approved, will depend in part on the level of coverage and reimbursement that government authorities, private health insurers and other organizations provide for our product candidates and antipsychotics in general.
+Countries in which any of our product candidates are sold through reimbursement schemes under national or provincial health insurance programs frequently require that manufacturers and sellers of pharmaceutical products obtain governmental approval of initial prices and any subsequent price increases.
 In certain countries, including the U.S., government-funded and private medical care plans can exert significant indirect pressure on prices.
-Aequus may not be able to sell AQS1301 profitably if adequate prices are not approved or coverage and reimbursement are unavailable or limited in scope.
+Aequus may not be able to sell any of our product candidates profitably if adequate prices are not approved or coverage and reimbursement are unavailable or limited in scope.
 Increasingly, third-party payors attempt to contain healthcare costs in ways that are likely to impact Aequus' development of products including:

-• Failing to approve or challenging the prices charged for healthcare products;

-- Introducing reimportation schemes from lower-priced jurisdictions; - Limiting both coverage and the amount of reimbursement for new therapeutic products, especially with respect to line extensions of existing drugs that are more expensive; - Denying or limiting coverage for products that are approved by the regulatory agencies but are considered to be experimental, not medically necessary or investigational by third-party payors; - Requiring a patient to receive prior authorization or requiring the product to be on an approved list or formulary; and - Refusing to provide coverage when an approved product is used for off-label indications.
+- Failing to approve or challenging the prices charged for healthcare products; - Introducing reimportation schemes from lower-priced jurisdictions; - Limiting both coverage and the amount of reimbursement for new therapeutic products, especially with respect to line extensions of existing drugs that are more expensive; - Denying or limiting coverage for products that are approved by the regulatory agencies but are considered to be experimental, not medically necessary or investigational by third-party payors; - Requiring a patient to receive prior authorization or requiring the product to be on an approved list or formulary; and - Refusing to provide coverage when an approved product is used for off-label indications.

-Risks Related to Manufacturing and Aequus' Reliance on Third Parties
+Risks Related to Manufacturing and Aeguus' Reliance on Third Parties

-Aequus has no manufacturing capacity and relies on third parties to manufacture their clinical and commercial supply.
-Aequus relies on Corium, Aequus' third party manufacturer, for the development and commercialization of Aequus' product candidate, AQS1301.
+Aequus has no manufacturing capacity and relies on its key strategic collaborators to manufacture their clinical and commercial supply of finished goods.

-Aequus relies on Corium, Aequus' third party manufacturer, to produce clinical supplies of AQS1301, as well as Aequus' other transdermal product candidates.
-Aequus plans to continue relying on Corium for commercial supplies and samples of Aequus' transdermal product candidates, if approved.
-In addition, Aequus relies on its undisclosed partner for the manufacturing and supply of tacrolimus IR and Vistitan.
+Aequus relies on Sandoz for the manufacturing and supply of tacrolimus IR and Vistitan[TM] and on Medicom to manufacture and supply Evolve[®].
 Aequus plans to negotiate a manufacturing agreement with a third party to produce Topiramate XR and Oxcarbazepine XR on behalf of the Company for the Canadian market if commercial approval is obtained from Health Canada.